FeatherKing/grillsrv/README.md

 This project has three pieces.
 A terribly designed (but functional) web ui, a go web service/library that communicates with the grill, and coming soon, an android app to replace the admittedly terrible web UI.

-The grillsrv.go also has the ability to persist its data to a postgres database.
+The grillsrv app will persist its log data to a sqlite3 database "grill.db".
+It will be created in the same folder that the app is executed from.

 ---
 The company that makes these grills has since released a 'Server Mode' that uses AWS to communicate with the grill.
 Once your grill is set to use server mode, all traffic becomes encrypted and the grill stops responding to commands sent over the LAN.